Estimate Time5 min

 • Higher yields enable individual bonds to once again play their traditional role as sources of reliable, low-risk income for investors who buy and hold them to maturity.

-• Some areas of potential opportunity include investment-grade corporate bonds, mortgage backed-securities, and securities backed by consumer credit cards, auto, and student loans.
+• Some areas of potential opportunity include investment-grade corporate bonds, mortgage-backed securities, and securities backed by consumer credit cards, auto, and student loans.

 It's been almost 20 years since bonds presented as attractive an opportunity as they are likely to in the second half of 2024.
 Economic conditions and changing monetary policy are combining to create an environment where high-quality, low-risk investment-grade bonds can deliver higher interest payments than they have in decades and more potential for capital appreciation than stocks or cash offer.
-Throw in bonds’ lower volatility than stocks and an increasing tendency to rise when stocks fall, and it’s easy to see why Fidelity and Pimco bond fund managers believe that fixed income now offers a once-in-a-generation opportunity for new-to-bonds investors to seek reliable income and a chance to grow their portfolios, and reduce risk.
+Throw in bonds’ lower volatility than stocks and an increasing tendency to rise when stocks fall, and it’s easy to see why Fidelity and PIMCO bond fund managers believe that fixed income now offers a once-in-a-generation opportunity for new-to-bonds investors to seek reliable income and a chance to help grow their portfolios, and help reduce risk.

 To understand the opportunity they see in the second half of 2024, it’s important to first understand where bond returns come from.
 A bond can deliver return to its owner from 2 sources: interest payments known as coupons, whose rate is set at the time the bond is issued, and changes in the price of the bond as it trades in the market.